Traap/vim/README.md

 ### Overview
 I use different methods to install Vim and Neovim.
 I use the steps listed above if I choose to reset my environment or after installing Vim or NeoVim.

-I files listed below are sourced by vimrc.
+The files listed below are sourced by vimrc.
 The installation follows a precise order to orchestrate the setup.

 #### vimrc
 1. s:vim_home defines the location of my Vim preferences.